ten-protocol/foundation/governance-guidelines.md

 ### 5.3	Technical Governance Proposals

 #### 5.3.1	Technical Standards
-There is a set of technical standards, such as ‘network parameters’, which all Obscuro Network nodes need to comply with in order to guarantee technical compatibility to other nodes and services within the Network.
-While Obscuro has stability and backwards compatibility as key design goals, there may be circumstances under which these standards will need to change.
+There is a set of technical standards, such as ‘network parameters’, which all Ten Network nodes need to comply with in order to guarantee technical compatibility to other nodes and services within the Network.
+While Ten has stability and backwards compatibility as key design goals, there may be circumstances under which these standards will need to change.
 Where these changes require participants in the Network to update to remain compatible, these changes will be subject to Governance Proposals.

 Changes to technical standards, such as some network parameters, shall require formal design processes, and the Protocol Developer may choose to undertake technical due diligence with Participants prior to formally delivering a change to the technical standards.

-The Obscuro open source software is the reference implementation for the core technical standards adopted for the Network.
-Obscuro implementations and distributions can vary in their internal details, but their core interfaces and Obscuro protocol implementation must conform to this standard to be compatible with the Network.
+The Ten open source software is the reference implementation for the core technical standards adopted for the Network.
+Ten implementations and distributions can vary in their internal details, but their core interfaces and Ten protocol implementation must conform to this standard to be compatible with the Network.

 #### 5.3.2	Consensus Standards
 The Foundation shall set minimum standards for aggregator nodes, to allow their use for different applications.

 #### 5.3.3	Dispute Resolution Process
-Disputes between Participants arising from the operation of a Obscuro application are anticipated to be resolved by the application developer and its community.
+Disputes between Participants arising from the operation of a Ten application are anticipated to be resolved by the application developer and its community.
 If necessary, Participants may escalate to the Foundation by creating a Technical Governance Proposal.

 ### 5.4	Emergency Governance Proposals